 Erratic upshifts

-Transmission stuck in certain gear.
+Transmission stuck in a certain gear.

 Here, the transmission will upshift but won’t downshift into lower gears; that is won’t go from 2 to 1 or from 3 to 2.
 Several components could cause this problem, but the most common is the shift solenoids.